 Our thoughts on the future of digital innovation and the cloud.

-Office 365 Change Management and Training as a Service Now Available.
+Office 365 New Features: Change Management and Training Offer

 In 2016, Microsoft released over 60 new features to Office 365 (that’s an average of more than one per week!) and to date in 2017 they are on pace to exceed that number for the year.
 What this means is that the pace of change in Office 365 is not slowing down, but rather it is increasing.
 Some people call this “the pace of the cloud,” which is great and I am a big supporter of continuous development over monolithic software packages that are stale the moment you install them.
 However, this has become a challenge not only for IT departments because they need to figure out how to deploy (or a better term would be to enable users to use new services as they come available) and manage these services.